 The exchange highlights her Italian surname.
-It’s true that the professor is not a mob wife, but it’s nevertheless ironic that Gabriella would call a fellow Italian-American an “outsider.”
+It’s true that the professor is not a mob wife, but it’s nevertheless ironic that Gabriella would refer to a fellow Italian-American as an “outsider.”
 (In a kind of supreme meta-irony, the actress who plays this proudly Italian professor has one of the most “Italian” sounding names of any actor to appear on the series—Roma Maffia—but she is not actually Italian.
 She is of German, Spanish, English, and Afro-Caribbean descent.
 So how, pray tell, did she get the last name “Maffia”?
 Wikipedia provides the answer: “Her Italian surname derives from her Italian stepfather.”)
 This business with the names (both fictional and real) points to how strange, paradoxical and permeable the circles that we circumscribe ourselves within (and without) really are.
 “Insider” and “outsider” are culturally constructed terms that have no real consistent meaning, and yet we are wildly enthusiastic—even to the point of violence sometimes—about creating various “in-groups” and “out-groups” for ourselves.

 A particular word in the title of Professor Longo-Murphy’s book, Strega: The Sorceress as Imago Figure in Italian Literature, may point to a reason why we try so hard to join particular in-groups: the “imago,” Wikipedia states, is a “term coined by Carl Jung to describe a way that people form their personality by identifying with the collective unconscious.”
 In-groups, it seems to me, such as “the Mafia” or “Italian-Americans,” are smaller, easier-to-handle chunks of the collective unconscious.
 For some people, ethnicity—rather than being a foundation from which to construct their individual personalities—becomes the primary material with which they form their Self.
 If their ethnic group is attacked, it then becomes easy to mistake it as a personal attack on the Self.